xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onTrade
 Executes the skill when the villager trades with a player.
+> The associated [@trigger] is the player that traded with the villager
 ```yml
 EXAMPLE_MOB:
   Type: VILLAGER